bartazouhair/sorting_algorithms/README.md

 * What is a stable sorting algorithm

 ### [00.
 Bubble sort](./0-bubble_sort.c)
-* - Write a function  sorts an array of integers in ascending order using the Bubble sort algorithm
+* - Write a function that  sorts an array of integers in ascending order using the Bubble sort algorithm

 ### [01.
 Insertion sort](./1-insertion_sort_list.c)
 * - Write a function that sorts a doubly linked list of integers in ascending order using the Insertion sort algorithm